r3verii/r3verii.github.io/_posts/2025-08-25-rxss-credential-stealer.md

 ---
 ![Cover]({{ page.img_dir | relative_url }}/cover.png)

-# From "Low-Impact" RXSS to Credential Stealer: A JS-in-JS Walkthrough

 Ethical note: the following is for educational purposes and documents a real case in an authorized context (bug bounty).
 Do not perform attacks on systems without permission.